 Simple English definitions for legal terms

-Read a random definition: RPTR.
+Read a random definition: Motion To Suppress

 A creditor's bill is a legal action taken by a person who has won a court case (judgment creditor) to try and get access to property that they cannot get to through normal legal procedures.
 This is also called a creditor's suit.